ifireball/ansible-role-sudo/README.md

 ## OPTIONAL: if set to True, file is removed from host
 #    disabled: bool

+# if set to True all files located in sudo configuration dropins directory not created by this role are renamed,
+# at least one of sudo__specs_rename_prefix and sudo__specs_rename_suffix must be set
+sudo__specs_rename_unmanaged: False

+# prefix to prepend to filenames of files located in sudo configuration dropins directory not created by this role
+sudo__specs_rename_prefix: ''

+# suffix to append to filenames of files located in sudo configuration dropins directory not created by this role
+sudo__specs_rename_suffix: ''

 # if set to True all files located in sudo configuration dropins directory not created by this role are removed
 sudo__specs_purge_unmanaged: False